 The trip to Henryk Arctowski base was not without incident.
 We were due for a late afternoon arrival in the area at Admiralty Bay on King George Island.

 I am well used to understanding emergencies on board boats, having worked on boats as a steward, having my own muster number.
 Those who have worked on a boat or ship will know that the customers and passengers safety is the number one priority.
 Above anything else.
 We’re not there to get your car on, give you duty free and serve you coffees.
 We are there to make sure you get to your destination safely.
 It was early evening and the Antarctica trip had been immense so far and without incident.

 Rumours had spread round the boat that this was our actual LAST landing of the Antarctica adventure so everyone was in HIGH spirits.
 I was quite simply buzzing as my room mate Mark and I planned a wee tipple to toast on arrival at Admiralty Bay so we could have a toast to each other and a wee drink while standing on Antarctic soil.
 Then we went out on deck to check out the amazing views and we heard a CODE OSCAR.
 We had no idea what this meant.

 But what it was was that John and Scobie, two of the crew members had an emergency situation in the waters.
 They were out testing the waters on Zodiacs ahead of our landing and the Zodiac turned upside down.
+In extreme waters and unpredictable climates, emergencies on board boats can happen.
 It was an afternoon and evening of extreme wind.
 The zodiac had turned upside down and John spent several minutes in the ice cold waters on his own.
 Another Zodiac went out to help him and we got him fully conscious on the boat again.
 But it was all a bit of a worry and a flurry.
 Thankfully John was OK and our landing onto King George Island could go ahead.

 Arrival at Henryk Arctowski Polish Antarctic Station, King George Island in the South Shetland Islands